-One of the most requested pages I write for my clients is the About page.
-There is so much pressure to craft the perfect words that say who you are, but in a way that connects powerfully to your potential client or customer or reader.
-You are bringing yourself to the table, aligning yourself with your product, and hoping people like you!
+One of the most important pages on your website is the About page.
+There is so much pressure to craft the perfect words that say who you are, but in a way that connects powerfully to your potential reader or client.
+You are bringing yourself to the table, aligning yourself with your ideas and product, and hoping people like you!

 It’s Sally Field in a million clicks a day!